Accounting of Crypto & NFTs in India Explained

 • No amortization if useful life is indefinite

-Critical Insight: Increase in market value is not recognized under the cost model.
+Exam Alert: Increase in market value is generally not recognized under the cost model unless permitted by applicable revaluation requirements.

 • Accounting policies adopted